minaskar/pocomc/joss/paper.md

 cosmology.
 The code is designed to sample efficiently from posterior distributions with non-trivial geometry, including strong multimodality and non-linearity.
-To this end, `pocoMC` relies on the Preconditioned Monte Carlo algorithm which utilises a Normalising Flow in order to decorrelate the parameters of the posterior.
+To this end, `pocoMC` relies on the Preconditioned Monte Carlo algorithm which utilises a Normalising Flow to decorrelate the parameters of the posterior.
 It facilitates both tasks of parameter estimation and model comparison, focusing especially on computationally expensive applications.
 It allows fitting arbitrary models defined as a log-likelihood function and a log-prior probability density function in Python.
 Compared to popular alternatives (e.g.